 C) A foundation degree in Dental Nursing at Level 5.

 2 GCE A Levels, to include one scientific subject (preferably Biology*) both at Grade C or above.

 Access to Higher Education Diploma (60 credits with 45 at Level 3 at Merit level or above) including 36 Level 3 credits in scientific units (preferably Biology) at Merit Level or above.

-BTEC (Level 3) Diploma or Extended Diploma at Merit level or above overall, including 90 credits in scientific subjects (preferably Biology) at Merit level or above.
+BTEC (Level 3) Diploma or Extended Diploma in relevant scientific subject (MM or MMM or above) including 90 credits in scientific subjects (preferably Biology) at Merit level or above.

 Proof of all qualifications will be required.